Zjtep/Zjtep.github.io/_posts/2021-01-10-house_reno.markdown

 {% include image.html url="/images/house_49.jpg" caption="" width=900 align="center" %}

-We needed to divide up the laundry room for a new bathroom to replace the one in the living room we demoed.
-This requires rerouting of plumbing and framing.

-With the layout all set up, let's put some skin back on.  electrical(pot lights) + drywall + mudding
+With the structural and the layout of the house fixed to standard, it's time to add back on the skin.
+Drywall and mudding are next.

-{% include image.html url="/images/house_53jpg" caption="" width=900 align="center" %}
+{% include image.html url="/images/house_53.jpg" caption="" width=900 align="center" %}

 {% include image.html url="/images/house_54.jpg" caption="" width=900 align="center" %}